Turkish Air Force: Military transport aircraft

 Turkey is a partner nation in the Airbus A400M Atlas production program.

 The Turkish Air Force has ordered a total of ten A400M Atlas aircraft.
 The first two A400M Atlas were delivered to the Turkish Air Force in 2014.
 All A400M Atlas deliveries to the Turkish Air Force were completed by 2018.

-Turkish Aerospace Industries (TAI) produces several components of the A400M Atlas, including the middle-front fuselage, emergency exit doors, rear fuselage upper panels, rear upper escape doors, ailerons and spoilers; which are sent to the Airbus Military factory in Spain for assembly.
+TAI produces several components of the A400M Atlas, including the middle-front fuselage, emergency exit doors, rear fuselage upper panels, rear upper escape doors, ailerons and spoilers; which are sent to the Airbus Military factory in Spain for assembly.

 The Turkish Air Force also uses the C-130 Hercules, C-160 Transall and CASA CN-235 military transport aircraft.

 The transport helicopters used by the Turkish Armed Forces include the Boeing CH-47 Chinook, Sikorsky S-70 Black Hawk and Eurocopter AS532 Cougar.

+Turkey will procure 12 C-130J-30(C4) Super Hercules transportation aircraft from RAF stocks.

+Other aircraft

+Initially, 15 TAI Hürkuş were acquired by the Air Force but later they were discarded for export.
+The advanced basic trainer Hürkuş 2 is a newly developed model of the aircraft developed from the previous B variant and is expected to enter Turkey's inventory after 2025.
+55 aircraft were ordered.